bmanczak/InferSent/README.md

 `python eval_iters.py`

+In this case the path to the models need to be changed in the `.py` script.

 #### Evaluate on SentEval
 To evaluate on SentEval, copy the [SentEval repo](https://github.com/facebookresearch/SentEval) into InferSent and then run:

 `python eval.py --model_path --usepytorch`

+#### Evaluate of long sentences SNLI
+Run:

+`python eval_lengths.py`

+In this case the path to the models need to be changed in the `.py` script.